OpenGL Instanced Rendering

 the GPU and limit the number of calls to openGL itself.
 Imagine having

-thousands of particles and you're using glDrawArrays()
+thousands of particles and you're using glDrawArrays() in a loop

 like: